Sudoite/ctf-writeups/HackIT2017_pwn200/HackIT2017_pwn200.md

 ![Solved](Hacked.png)

 The 'final' exploit is [here](exploit_pwn200_clean.py).
 I would like to revisit this in order to get my own shell code to work and possibly try a solution that uses ROP as well.
 I have some other more priorities to attend to first, but keep an eye out for updates to this writeup.
-In summary I really enjoyed this problem.
+I really enjoyed this problem, many thanks to the devs who created it.